urql-graphql/urql/docs/advanced/README.md

 - [**Authentication**](./authentication.md) describes how to implement authentication using the `authExchange`
 - [**Testing**](./testing.md) covers how to test components that use `urql` particularly in React.
 - [**Authoring Exchanges**](./authoring-exchanges.md) describes how to implement exchanges from scratch and how they work internally.
-This is a good basis to understanding how some of the features in this section function.
+This is a good basis to understanding how some features in this section function.
-- [**Auto-populate Mutations**](./auto-populate-mutations.md) presents the `populateExchange` addon which can make it easier to update normalized data after mutations.
+- [**Auto-populate Mutations**](./auto-populate-mutations.md) presents the `populateExchange` addon, which can make it easier to update normalized data after mutations.